-The defrost sensor measures the frost layer on the fins and provide a 4-20 mA signal for the PLC or controller.
-The measurement is used for starting and stopping the defrosting when needed and only when needed.
-The energy consumption increases when the evaporator is blocked with ice so the air can’t pass, and the fins are insulated by the ice.
-Ice bank sensor
+The Defrost Sensor can measure the thickness of the frost layer on an evaporator.
+This measurement is used to initiate defrosting when needed and only when needed.
+The energy consumption increases when the evaporator is blocked with ice so the air can’t pass, and the ice insulates the fins.

-Traditionally, evaporator defrosts are based on a fixed schedule, by basing the defrosting on a real measurement defrost can be done only when needed.
+Traditionally, evaporator defrosts are based on a fixed schedule; by basing the defrosting on an accurate measurement, defrost can be done only when needed.
 This can typically reduce the number of defrosting cycles by 50%.

-The sensor consists of a control box, a coated steel wire and a temperature sensor for some of the versions.
+The sensor consists of a control box, a coated steel wire, and a temperature sensor for some versions.

 To determine frost accumulation levels, the sensor measures a change in capacitance between a coated steel wire and the evaporator fins.

-The defrost sensor is based on the capacitive measuring principle, in which an insulated steel wire acts as one conductor and the evaporator fins act as the second conductor.
+The defrost sensor is based on the capacitive measuring principle, in which an insulated steel wire acts as one conductor, and the evaporator fins act as the second conductor.
 The sensor measures the ice thickness between the fins.
-The output is either a 4-20mA analog output or a more advanced digital output to the control system.
-The digital output can be used directly to control the defrosting and includes a temperature sensor which senses when defrost is completed.
+The output is a 4-20mA analog or more advanced digital output to the control system.
+The digital output can be used directly to control the defrosting and includes a temperature sensor that senses when defrosting is completed.

 The sensor can measure how much water is turned into ice in an ice bank.
-The measurement is done between two coated steel wires placed in the water.
-The steel wires are typically attached to the cooling pipes.
+The measurement is done between a coated steel wire and the cooling pipe.
+The sensor is designed for ice banks with metal evaporator pipes.

 Application: Freezer -30°C to 10°C